And what does the Lord require of you? To act justly and to love mercy and to walk humbly with your God.’ Micah 6:8

 At Guilden Sutton Church of England Primary School, we have chosen French as our Modern Foreign Language with an introduction to Spanish and Italian at the end of Year 6.
 We strive to stimulate and encourage children’s curiosity about languages as they provide a valuable educational, social and cultural experience for our pupils.
 It also helps them to develop communication skills, including key skills in speaking, listening, reading and writing.
 We enable our children to be courageous (not afraid of making mistakes) in their attitude to learning, to be empowered to work both independently and collaboratively, to understand the impact their learning has had on them so far and be inspired to keep learning.
 It allows them to use their brain in new and exciting ways, giving them a sense of achievement and pride in the acquisition of new skills.

-We teach French from Year 1 upwards (from Reception in January 2023).
-We believe that children enjoy learning to speak another language and that the earlier a child is exposed to a foreign language, the faster the language in question is acquired.
+We teach French across the whole school, from Reception up to Year 6, as we believe that children enjoy learning to speak another language and that the earlier a child is exposed to a foreign language, the faster the language in question is acquired.
 Our intention of the French curriculum is that children are taught to develop an interest in learning other languages in a way that is interactive, stimulating, enjoyable, lively and engaging.
 Our MFL curriculum is designed to progressively develop children’s skills in languages.
 Each section is coherently planned and sequenced towards cumulative knowledge.

-New vocabulary is supported by visual, oral and kinaesthetic cues to help children who have differing learning styles.
+New vocabulary is supported by a variety of resources.
 Regular repetition and reinforcement are essential for children to become confident in French.
 Practical activities, songs and games are used to help improve memory and recall.
-Children periodically revisit previous content using their “cahier de français” (French notebook) that is passed through the years, with the songs/rhymes repertoire and word mats/ knowledge organisers.
-The French teacher takes the opportunity to make cross-curricular links in the classroom (in R.E, geography, English, maths and history.)
-Wherever possible, instructions are given in French to expose the children to the language as much as possible and in day-to-day contexts.
-Guilden Sutton Church of England Primary School is in regular contact with a primary school in France, near Toulouse.
+Children revisit previous learning periodically using their “cahier de français” (French notebook) that is passed through the years, with the songs/rhymes repertoire and word mats/ knowledge organisers.

 We also use a complementary tool, the website: Linguafun.eu.
 It is an online resource used in class and at home, aimed to support, complement and reinforce memorisation and French knowledge.

-From January 2023, we are organising a French after school club where interested families can enrol their children to enable the use of the language more creatively and spontaneously.
+A French ‘after school club’ is available for families interested in enrolling their children to enable the use of the language more creatively and spontaneously.

-We also aim to develop their awareness of cultural differences, giving them an understanding and appreciation of other cultures.
-This is to foster pupils’ curiosity and deepen their understanding of the world.
-The skills of learning a new language are transferable, they will enable our children to access foreign languages in their future lives, whether for travel, study or in the international workplace.
+We also aim to develop their awareness of cultural differences as we live in a multicultural society, giving them an understanding and appreciation of other cultures.
+This is to foster pupils’ curiosity and deepen their understanding of the wider world.
+The skills of learning a new language are transferable; they will enable our children to access foreign languages in their future lives, whether for travel, study or in the international workplace.